 We only had two more days on the island and we really wanted to hike and explore Koh Tao more so we decided to hold off BUT I SORELY REGRET IT!!!!
 I have been back from Thailand for a month now and all I have been doing is researching where in the world I can travel to get certified (thinking somewhere in the Caribbean) but those places are more expensive.
 Take the plunge and get certified!

 Part of the reason why it is so cheap to get certified in Koh Tao is that the dive sites are so close!
 The farthest dive site is only 40 minutes away.
 This means the schools don’t have to spend as much on gas to get you out there.
 By the time you pull on your gear, you are already there!
 Our dive trip left straight from the popular Sairee beach so we didn’t have to get transportation to and from the pier.

 When you are below the surface it is a whole new world!
 One tip from Tamppa was that sharks and other predators move quickly.
 If you are moving slowly, the fish don’t mind you and think you are just a larger one of them!
 Lazy divers make the best divers!

 We gave our Go Pro Hero 6 to our Divemaster and he took some great photos of us, the coral, and some fish!
 When you are under the water all of the stress stays at the surface and everything else fades away; it felt like meditating.
 Our first dive was fifty minutes and the second one longer and time flew by below the surface.

-Scuba Diving in Koh Tao was my favorite thing we did out of everything in Thailand.
+Scuba was my favorite activity we did out of everything in Thailand.
 Everyone was so nice and made us feel at home.
-I met so many people who told us that they had come to Koh Tao just to snorkel while backpacking and had fell in love with it.
-Next they stepped up their game to diving, and months later they had themselves an instructor certification.
+I met so many people who told us that they had come to the island just to snorkel while backpacking and had fallen in love with it.
+Next they got their divemaster in Koh Tao, and the rest was history!
 Maybe someday I will join them!